felipemoralesquerol/aca-sprint3-meeting41/readme.md

 # Código fuente
 Vía git

-# Perform a quick update on your instance:
+# Perform a quick update on your instance Amazon Linux 2:
 sudo yum update -y

 # Install git in your EC2 instance